Legal Services Do Not Create Third-Party Duties

 Except as prescribed pursuant to section 14-1104 and absent an express agreement to the contrary, the performance by an attorney of legal services for a fiduciary, settlor or testator does not by itself establish a duty in contract or tort or otherwise to any third party.

-A.R.S. § 14-5652(A)The statute makes one thing clear: the attorney's client is the person who hired them.
-Unless there is an express agreement creating additional duties, beneficiaries and other third parties cannot hold the attorney responsible simply because legal services were provided to someone connected to the estate or trust.
+A.R.S. § 14-5652(A)The attorney's client is the person who hired them.
+Without an express agreement, third parties cannot hold the attorney responsible.

 Disclosure When an Attorney Becomes the Fiduciary

-The rules change when an attorney steps into a fiduciary role.
-If an attorney serves as a personal representative or trustee, they must disclose to all adult beneficiaries the names of any interested person they currently represent or have represented in the past.
-This disclosure must be in writing and made within a reasonable time after learning about the potential conflict.
+The rules change when an attorney takes on a fiduciary role.
+If an attorney serves as a personal representative or trustee, they must share key information with all adult beneficiaries.

 An attorney who acts as a personal representative or trustee shall disclose to all adult persons who have an interest in the estate or trust the names of any person who has an interest in that estate or trust to whom the attorney is currently rendering or has in the past rendered legal services.